styx-emulator/styx-emulator/docs/source/rfcs.rst

 * Review

-  The RFC is now in review, a new merge request should be opened that contains a new :ref:`ADR <adrs>` referencing the initial RFC, and populated with the current context and overview.
+  The RFC is now in review, a new merge request should be opened that contains a new :ref:`RFC <rfcs>` referencing the initial RFC, and populated with the current context and overview.
 Contributors can add any notes, context and additions to the decision until a final decision is reached.